-Each segment is controlled independently by applying a voltage between 0 and 200 V. The surface is designed to be flat when 100 V is applied across each electrode (see the drawing to the lower right).
-Pure spherical shapes can be generated by applying the same voltage that is higher or lower than 100 V to each electrode.
+Each segment is controlled independently by applying a positive voltage.
+The surface is designed to be flat when half of the maximum voltage is applied across each electrode (see the drawing to the lower right).
+Pure spherical shapes can be generated by applying no voltage or the maximum voltage.
 A lower voltage at one electrode will result in a locally concave mirror shape, while a higher voltage will result in a locally convex mirror shape.

 Click to Enlarge

-This drawing shows the response of a single segment of the deformable mirror to 0 V, 100 V, and 200 V, from left to right.
+This drawing shows the response of a single segment of the deformable mirror different voltages.

-In addition to the 40 actuators, three bimorph arms provide tip/tilt adjustment (see the photo and drawing to the upper right).
-The top layer of each arm is part of the ceramic disk carrying the actuators and only connects to the main part of disk via a small connection point (labeled in the drawing above).
+In addition to the 40 actuators, our DMP40 series of mirrors have three bimorph arms provide tip/tilt adjustment.
+The top layer of each arm is part of the ceramic disk carrying the actuators and only connects to the main part of disk via a small connection point.
 The end of the arm is attached to a carrier board.
 A second piezoelectric layer is bonded to the bottom of each arm, configured so that one layer will shrink while the other expands as an applied voltage is increased.
 Applying a voltage to an arm will change the height of the mirror at the connection point.
 By using three mechanically identical arms, the mirror can be tilted in any direction over a ±2 mrad range (see the Specs tab).
 Applying the same voltage to each arm will move the mirror parallel to its surface while holding the tilt constant, which can be used for optical phase modulation.

 To effectively use the deformable mirror in an adaptive optics application, the input beam must fill or overfill the pupil diameter of the deformable mirror (matching the 1/e² beam diameter to the pupil diameter is a common practice), and the defined pupil in the software for the wavefront sensor needs to be adjusted to match the pupil of the deformable mirror.